cs1302uga/cs1302-tutorials/interfaces/interfaces.md

    public void encrypt() { }
    ```

-   While the `{ }` may not do anything, it is in fact an impementation that does nothing.
+   While the `{ }` may not do anything, it is, in fact, an impementation that does nothing.
 Compare that
-   to the actual abstract method signature presented above that ends with a semicolon.
+   to the actual abstract method signature presented above that ends with a semicolon, thus lacking an
+   implementation.

 1. Generate and view the HTML website for the Javadoc comments.